Last Updated on November 29, 2022

 While the Sagrada Familia should be at the top of any Barcelona tour itinerary, there are other notable Gaudí landmarks to explore as well.

-- Casa Milá.
-At the time it was built, Casa Milá was controversial, as Gaudí eschewed the traditional building style of flat, rectangular walls in favour of an undulating façade punctuated by wrought iron balconies and decorations.
-However, Casa Milá, also known as Le Pedrera, is one of the world’s most famous buildings, and it has been fully restored to its original glory.
+in 1906, when the home was commissioned, Casa Milá was controversial, as Gaudí eschewed the traditional building style of flat, rectangular walls in favor of an undulating façade punctuated by wrought iron balconies and decorations.
+Casa Milá is also known as Le Pedrera, which means “the stone quarry”, because of its unusual shape.
+It is one of the world’s most famous buildings, which was declared UNESCO World Heritage in 1984, and it has been fully restored to its original glory.